https-deeplearning-ai/machine-learning-engineering-for-production-public/course4/week2-ungraded-labs/C4_W2_Lab_3_Latency_Test_Compose/README.md

     -  batches of 32
     -  batches of 64

-Technically there are only two servers (the one with and the one without batching) but you will for practicality sake consider them as separate one since they will handle different amounts of data.
+Technically there are only two servers (the one with and the one without batching) but you will for sake of practicality consider them as separate ones since they will handle different amounts of data.

 You will do this by using [Locust](https://locust.io/) which is a great Open Source load testing tool and [Docker Compose](https://docs.docker.com/compose/) which allows you to run multiple-container applications.